 So What Are Chiggers?

 Glad you asked.
 Chiggers (Trombicula sp.) are arachnids, relatives of spiders, mites, and ticks.
 The ones that actually bite you are the teeny-tiny, red larvae about 1/150-inch in diameter or almost too small to see.
-After they drink your blood, they drop to the ground and change into non-annoying adults whose only job is to mate and produce eggs.
+After they feed on you, they drop to the ground and change into non-annoying adults whose only job is to mate and produce eggs.

 Burrowing under your skin is not what causes the itchy welts.
 Chigger larvae don’t burrow.
-Instead, they inject saliva to dissolve skin cells.
+Instead, they inject saliva to dissolve skin cells and consume them (unlike ticks, they don’t drink blood).
 Your body responds with an allergic reaction that forms an itchy, scabby feeding tube.
 By the time you reach for the nail polish, the chigger is long gone.
 Fortunately, chiggers don’t carry diseases as ticks and mosquitoes do.

 How Can I Avoid Chiggers?